oureveryday/Steam-auto-crack/Readme.md

 Download all files and run "Steamgamecrack.bat".
 Recommend order to crack: 7 => 5 => 6 => 1

+When asked [Y/N] press Y for prefered selection.
 "Enter" key for confirm input.
+For default input "Enter" without any other input.
 "Y" key for yes.(For [Y/N] selection)
 "N" key for no.(For [Y/N] selection)